ng-Classic/ng-classic/CONTRIBUTING.md

 1. Make the required updates to the code.

-2. Re-run the Angular Classictest suites to ensure tests are still passing.
+2. Re-run the Angular Classic test suites to ensure tests are still passing.

 3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):